RogerVFbr/MySQLAccess/README.md

 # MySQL Access
-The MySQLAccess module is my personal attempt to create a largely simplified, compact and lightweight Java O.R.M tool specialized in MySQL, inspired by the lines of tools like Hibernate, iBatis or Toplink.
-O.R.M. stands for Object-Relational Mapping, and refers to tools that aim to make the exchange of data between the memory of applications (usually in the form of lists of or individual variables or objects) and persistent SQL based databases (tables and rows) much easier and streamlined than the standard methodology done via Java JDBC, SQL queries and the subsequent decoding/encoding of the data received/sent.
+The **MySQLAccess** module is a personal attempt to create a largely simplified, compact and lightweight **Java O.R.M tool** specialized in MySQL, inspired by the lines of tools like *Hibernate*, *iBatis* or *Toplink*. **O.R.M.** stands for object-relational mapping, and refers to tools that aim to make the exchange of data between the memory of applications (usually in the form of lists or individual variables or objects) and persistent SQL based databases (tables and rows) much easier and streamlined than the standard methodology done via Java JDBC, SQL queries and the subsequent decoding/encoding of the data received/sent.

 If you don't know what an O.R.M tool is or have never used one, you can find more info about the subject and popular technologies on the field at the following links:

 - http://www.providenceconsulting.in/technologies/java-jee/java-orm-tools.html
 - https://en.wikipedia.org/wiki/List_of_object-relational_mapping_software